(Disclosure: Some of the links below may be affiliate links)

 For instance, here is the yield curve in March 2018:

 As you can see, it always goes up.
-That means it is more expensive to borrow money for long-term than it is to borrow it for a short term.
-This is considered a normal yield curve.
+That means it is more expensive to borrow money for the long-term than it is to borrow it for the short term.
+This situation makes sense.
+It is only logical.
+This yield curve is considered a normal yield curve.
 And it is expected from a healthy stock market and economy.

 On the other hand, here is the yield in March 2019:

-You can see that the curve goes down from one month term all the way to the three-year term.
+You can see that the curve goes down from one month term to the three-year term.
 This downslope is what is called inversion of the yield curve.
 It is cheaper to borrow money for the long-term than the short-term.
+This situation is not logical and should not happen if everything was logical.
 So, in March 2019, the yield curve inverted!

 Which bonds matter?

-However, when we speak about yield curve in the context of the stock market and recession, we speak about the yield curve of the United States Treasury bonds.
-These bonds are emitted by the U.S. government.
+However, when we speak about the yield curve in the context of the stock market and recession, we speak about the yield curve of the United States Treasury bonds.
+The U.S. government emits these bonds.
 They are considered almost risk-free.
 They pay interest semi-annually.
 These are the types of bonds we are going to focus on when we speak of the yield curve.

 What causes inversions to happen?

-An inversion can be caused by two factors: an increase of short-term yields or a decrease of long-term yields.
+An inversion can be caused by two factors: an increase of short-term yields or a decrease in long-term yields.
 Generally, these two factors come together and make the inversion faster.

 The short-term yields are pushed up by the Federal Reserve in the United States.
-The Federal Reserve controls the rate of treasury bonds in the U.S. They increase, or decrease, the yields in order to follow inflation or to make people spend more.
+The Federal Reserve controls the rate of treasury bonds in the United States.
+They increase or decrease the yields to follow inflation or to make people spend more.
 Generally, they are doing that to improve and stabilize the economy.

 Together, these two factors are why the yield curve can invert.